 If the District maintains an employee's insurance during an FMLA leave, and the employee does not return from FMLA leave, under certain circumstances the District will have the right to recover the total cost of the insurance premiums paid during the employee's leave, as allowed by law.
-If the employee is not covered under FMLA leave (paid or unpaid), the employee may continue with benefits at 100% cost to the employee.
+If the employee is not covered under FMLA leave and is in docked pay status (unpaid leave) the employee may continue with benefits at 100% cost to the employee.